Gazerbeam2/Tarot-Card-App/README.md

 1. How to create a server.js with api routes

-How to get EJS to render files from your server.js Connecting to MongoDB with Mongoose.
+2. How to get EJS to render files from your server.js

+3. Connecting to MongoDB with Mongoose.

-What Environment variables are and why they are important (used them to store MongoDB login information)
+4. What Environment variables are and why they are important (used them to store MongoDB login information)

-Gitignore and what it's important(hid package files)
+5. Gitignore and what it's important(hid package files)

-How to create a model.
+6. How to create a MongoDB Model.

-Started
+7.